Leon Ames: Other professional activities

 Ames was a founder of the Screen Actors Guild in 1933, and he served as its president in 1957.
 During the 1960s, Ames owned several Ford dealerships in California.

 Personal life

-Ames was the father of Robert Fletcher, who was left with his mother when she and Ames split up in 1923.
+Ames was the father of Robert Fletcher, who was left with his mother and Ames and she split up in 1923.

 Ames wed actress Christine Gossett in 1938.
 The couple had a daughter, Shelley (b.
 1940), and a son, Leon (b.
 1943).
 Christine retired early from acting to raise their family.
 They remained married until Ames' death in 1993.

 Ames supported Barry Goldwater in the 1964 United States presidential election.

 Kidnapping

 On February 12, 1964, Ames and his wife were held hostage in their home by an intruder who demanded $50,000 before he would free them.
 Ames called his business partner, who obtained the money from a bank and delivered it to the house as instructed.
 After inspecting the cash, the kidnapper left Ames in the house, bound with tape, and instructed Mrs. Ames to drive him in the couple's car.
 He also forced both the business partner and a guest in the Ames house into the trunk.
 Eventually, police (who had been alerted by the partner while he was picking up the money) surrounded the car and freed the hostages.